Many Americans struggle to control their weight. The country’s obesity problem is well known: 1 in 3 of us is obese, and the rate is rising.

 You’ll need to cut your calories by 500 to 1,000 calories a day to lose that 1-2 pounds per week.

-- Aim for about 2.5 hours of aerobic exercise (like brisk walking) every week.
+- Aim for at least 2.5 hours of aerobic exercise (like brisk walking) every week.
 You’ll likely need even more than that to lose weight.